-The TOE models and firmware all provide the same basic set of security functionality, differing mainly in capacity and hardware as identified in Table 2.
+The TOE models and firmware all provide the same basic set of security functionality, differing mainly in capacity and supported interface standards, as identified in Table 2.

 A host system using the standard protocol defined by the Trusted Computing Group (TCG) is required in the operational environment.